bcgsc/qupath-annotation-exchange/README.md

 This extension for [QuPath](https://github.com/qupath/qupath) imports annotations made on `.svs` files using [PaperJS](https://github.com/paperjs/paper.js) in combination with [OpenSeaDragon](https://github.com/openseadragon/openseadragon).

+## Compatibility

+This extension is currently only compatible with [QuPath 0.1.2](https://github.com/qupath/qupath/releases/tag/v0.1.2)

 ## JSON Structure

 The coordinates, color, and other metadata of the annotations must be saved in a `.json` file, structured as follows: